 Where to stay in Mauritius

-Since the island is quite big and public/cheap transport is hard to come by I recommend booking a hotel in Mauritius that is close to your dive center.
+Since the island is quite big and public/cheap transport is hard to come by I recommend booking a hotel or room in Mauritius that is close to your dive center.

 If you want to explore the dive sites in the east of Mauritius like Belle Mare, I recommend the Tropical Attitude Hotel as a base.